SHIMER-jpg/compiler-practice/readme.md

 [] 3.
 Write test cases to validate the correctness of your compiler or interpreter.
 Create a set of example programs that cover various language features and edge cases.
 Test your implementation against these examples to identify and fix any bugs or issues.

-[] 4.
+[x] 4.
 (Optional) If time permits, start exploring simple optimizations, such as constant folding or dead code elimination, which can be applied during the code generation or interpretation process.